bevyengine/rfcs/replication_concepts.md

 Gameplay-wise, not predicting everything also divides entities between two points in time: a predicted time and an interpolated time.
 Clients see themselves in the future and everything else in the past.
 Because players demand a WYSIWYG experience, the server must compensate for this "remote lag" by allowing certain things, mainly projectiles, to interact with the past.

 Visually, we'll often have to blend between extrapolated and authoritative data.
 Simply interpolating between two authoritative updates is incorrect.
 The visual state can and will accrue errors, but that's what we want.
 Those can be tracked and smoothly reduced (to some near-zero threshold, then cleared).

-If it's unclear: Hard snap the actual game state to reconcile but softly blend the view.

 # Bandwidth
 ## How much can we fit into each packet?